GSA/fpki-guides/_announcements/01_apple_common_removal.md

 #### Option 2.
 Install Using Command Line
-This option is for MacOS devices only.
+This option is for macOS devices only.

 1. Command line: